1st District Commissioner

 - Stormwater Management Advisory Council

-Commissioner Fast has served the community on various other boards.
+Commissioner Fast has served the community on various other boards and committees:

 - Mid-America Regional Council Bicycle-Pedestrian Advisory Committee